Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 Aardvark Books, Herefordshire- In light of the announcement about school closures, they have decided to close to the public.
 Like many others, the shop will continue to sell online via their website and will take orders via email, phone and social media.

-Bell Bookshop, Henley- The book shop remains open for now.
-They are offering to post books across the country and hope to continue this service even if the physical shop has to close.
+Bell Bookshop, Henley- They are offering to post books across the country.
 They ask customers to call or email and they will help in anyway they can.

 Big Green Bookshop, Hastings- The shop remains open and encourages poeple to make orders via email or Twitter.
 They are also still running their Big Green Bookshop monthly subscription service.